BindBC/bindbc-sdl/README.md

 }

 /*
-This version attempts to load the SDL library using a user-supplied file name.
+This code attempts to load the SDL library using a user-supplied file name.
 Usually, the name and/or path used will be platform specific, as in this example which attempts to load `sdl2.dll` from the `libs` subdirectory, relative to the executable, only on Windows.